76ers vs. Wizards: Betting Odds, Game Notes & Prediction

 Key Game Notes

-- 76ers are 3-6 against the spread in their last nine games
+- Wizards are 1-4 against the spread in their last five games

-- The total has gone under in 12 of the Sixers’ last 18 games
+- The total has gone under in seven of the Wizards’ last ten games

-- Sixers are 10-3 against the Wizards in their last 13 games
+- Sixers are 4-1 against the spread in their last five games

-- The total has gone under in seven of the Wizards’ last nine games
+- The total has gone over in five of their last seven games against the Wizards

-- The Wizards are 2-6 against the spread in their last eight games

 Injury Report